benschaf/flash-cli/TESTING.md

 Return back to the [README.md](README.md) file.

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-In this section, you need to convince the assessors that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part, you should go over all of your project's features, and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ## Code Validation

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Use the space to discuss code validation for any of your own code files (where applicable).
-You are not required to validate external libraries/frameworks, such as imported Bootstrap, Materialize, Font Awesome, etc.

-**IMPORTANT**: You must provide a screenshot for each file you validate.

-**PRO TIP**: Always validate the live site pages, not your local code.
-There could be subtle/hidden differences.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 ### Python

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-The CI Python Linter can be used two different ways.
-- Copy/Paste your Python code directly into the linter.
-- As an API, using the "raw" URL appended to the linter URL.
-    - To find the "raw" URL, navigate to your file directly on the GitHub repo.
-    - On that page, GitHub provides a button on the right called "Raw" that you can click on.
-    - From that new page, copy the full URL, and paste it after the CI Python Linter URL (with a `/` separator).
-    - Check the example table below for a live demo.

-It's recommended to validate each file using the API URL.
-This will give you a custom URL which you can use on your testing documentation.
-It makes it easier to return back to a file to validate it again in the future.
-Use the steps above to generate your own custom URLs for each Python file.

-**IMPORTANT**: `E501 line too long` errors

-You must strive to fix any Python lines that are too long ( >80 characters ).
-In rare cases where you cannot break the lines [without breaking the functionality], then by adding `# noqa` to the end of those lines will ignore linting validation.

-`# noqa` = **NO Quality Assurance**

-**NOTE**: You must include 2 *spaces* before the `#`, and 1 *space* after the `#`.

-Do not use `# noqa` all over your project just to clear down validation errors!
-This can still cause a project to fail, for failing to fix actual PEP8 validation errors.

-Sometimes strings or variables get too long, or long `if` conditional statements.
-These are acceptable instances to use the `# noqa`.

-When trying to fix "line too long" errors, try to avoid using `/` to split lines.
-A better approach would be to use any type of opening bracket, and hit Enter just after that.

-Any opening bracket type will work: `(`, `[`, `{`.

-By using an opening bracket, Python knows where to appropriately indent the next line of code, without having to "guess" yourself and attempt to tab to the correct indentation level.

-Sample Python code validation documentation below (tables are extremely helpful!).

-**Note**: This gives examples of PP3 (Python-only), and Flask/Django files, so eliminate the ones not applicable to your own project.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 I have used the recommended [PEP8 CI Python Linter](https://pep8ci.herokuapp.com) to validate all of my Python files.